 Center for Translational Cancer Research (TranslaTUM)

 At the university hospital Klinikum rechts der Isar, TUM is creating a center for translational research in oncology that is unparalleled in Germany.
-The construction of this state-of-the-art research facility will be completed by the end of 2016.
 The Center is located in close proximity to the university hospital, supporting rapid translation of novel knowledge and technology into patient care.
-TranslaTUM will be operational by mid-2017.
+TranslaTUM is operational since September 2017.

 Overcoming disciplinary borders to fight cancer